Cincinnati Zoo and Botanical Garden: Rhino Reserve

 Built in 1935 as the African Veldt with large hoofed animals, the series of exhibits was renovated in 1997 to become Rhino Reserve.
 This area is home to Flamingo Cove with over twenty greater flamingos.
 The Cincinnati Zoo ranks as a U.S. leader in breeding eastern black rhinos with eighteen births over the course of their existence.
 Other featured species include okapi, yellow-backed duiker, plains zebra, eastern bongo, and Visayan warty pigs.

+On July 17, 2017, a black rhino calf, Kendi, was born to parents Faru and Seyia.
+Kendi's birth was captured on camera and can be viewed on the zoo's website.
+Curator of mammals at the zoo, Christina Gorsuch states, "This calf is only the fifth eastern black rhino born in the last two years in North America."
+She goes on to say "Every rhino calf born is incredibly important for the population, which includes fewer than 60 in North America.
+Calves will stay with their mothers for 3–4 years which means that the average female can only have one calf every 5 years."
+In 2015, AZA and Species Survival Plan (SSP) determined that parents Utenzi (known in Cincinnati as Faru) and Seyia were a good genetic match and recommended that they breed.
+Faru came to Cincinnati from Atlanta in the summer of 2015 and was introduced to Seyia.
+Kendi was sent to San Diego Zoo Safari Park October of 2019 and later to the Honolulu Zoo in 2022.
+Faru and Seyia's second calf, a male named Ajani Joe, was born in August 2020.
+Faru/Utenzi was moved to the Lincoln Park Zoo in September 2022.
+The zoo's two current rhinos, Seyia and A.J, are planned to be transferred out in 2025.

 Spaulding Children's Zoo

 Renovated in 1984–1985, 55,000 sqft of exhibits that feature common barnyard animals, animals of the eastern American woodlands, and animals of the southwest American desert such as alpacas, llamas, Nigerian Dwarf goats, Juliana pigs, guinea pigs as well as Brazilian porcupines, radiated tortoises and southern tamanduas.
 There is a nursery where guests can see either babies born at the zoo or babies that came to the zoo.
-Volunteers and keepers bring a certain harmless animal out everyday for guests to be able to touch, and learn more about them.
-Lucille, a two-year old binturong, is the ambassador for the Cincinnati Bearcats.
+Volunteers and keepers bring a certain harmless animal out every day for guests to be able to touch, and learn more about them.
+Lucille, a two-year old binturong, is the ambassador for the Cincinnati Bearcats, there is also a ground squirrel named Yam, Scamper, a rescued American red fox, and a Virginia opossum named Opal who was rescued in Northern Ohio in early 2023, she was brought to the zoo to educate guests about the importance of local wildlife.